magomimmo/modern-cljs/doc/tutorial-19.md

 > NOTE 7: Don't worry about the WARNING produced by the
 > `clojurescript.test` lib.

 The updates of the `shoreleave` libs don't seem to break the code.
+This is not a surprise, because we have not touched any CLJS source code.
 You can even try to interact with the `modern-cljs` *Login* and *Shopping Calculator* forms to verify that everything is still working as expected, or run a `bREPL` connection as explained in the [previous tutorial][1] to directly interact with the DOM.

 Obviuosly, this kind of tests can't be considered in any way something to count on.
 I leave to you both the honor and the burden to fill the